-Niobium Jump Rings - Product Description
+Niobium Jump Rings - Color

 There can be a variation of color occurring in varying amounts from ring to ring and from batch to batch with Niobium.
 This color variation is a feature property that adds to the beauty of Niobium.